What is Permanent Alimony?

 There is a rebuttable presumption for permanent alimony in cases where the marriage lasted for seventeen years or longer and the argument can be made for marriages that last between seven and seventeen years with clear and convincing evidence to the court.
 Short term marriages of less than seven years can only be awarded permanent alimony under exceptional circumstances.

 One of the most common reasons for awarding permanent alimony is the age of the spouses.
 If the recipient spouse is too old to reenter the workforce or has physical limitations that restrict the ability to work, permanent alimony may be appropriate.
 Another reason permanent alimony may be appropriate is if one spouse is the sole caretaker for a child or family member with disabilities.
 The court will also look at the standard of living during the marriage, the financial resources of each spouse, the educational levels and earning capacities of each spouse, each spouse’s contributions to the marriage, and more when determining whether permanent alimony is appropriate.

 The court may determine that other types of spousal support are appropriate in your case.
 Temporary alimony is awarded while the divorce is ongoing to cover immediate costs.
 Durational alimony is periodic alimony that terminates after a set period of time after the marriage.
 Bridge-the-gap alimony covers the final costs of the marriage and immediate needs after the divorce.
 Rehabilitative alimony is awarded to help one spouse receive the education or training necessary to enter the workforce following a divorce.

 Talk to Our Office Now

 Are you considering filing for divorce in Florida and would like to learn more about potential alimony payments in your case?
-Call the office or contact us today at the law office of Blair H. Chan, III to schedule a free evaluation and speak with an experienced Tampa divorce attorney now.
+Call the office or contact us today at the law office of Blair H. Chan, III to schedule an initial consultation and speak with an experienced Tampa divorce attorney now.